checkcheckzz/coding-questions/README.md

 ###[[⬆]](#toc) <a name='stat'>Statement:</a>

-Most problems come from IT company interview.
+Most questions come from IT company interview.
 Some solutions are NOT my original work, but I don't know who wrote them.
-Some problems are difficult, and the special topics include some advanced ones.
+Difficulty of questions changes greatly, and the special topics include several advanced ones.

 Total Number (not including the problem in the special topics) of Problems: about 201 (142 done).

 Although I try to execute every program, bugs may still exist because I didn't run enough tests, welcome to find bugs.
 The solution may not be optimal, welcome to give your better solution.
 You can send the corresponding pull request.

-By default, the time complexity is the worst time and the space complexity doesn't include the stack space.
+By default, the time complexity indicates the worst time and the space complexity doesn't include the stack space.

 ---